TomJamesDuffy/CV/README.md

 #### Thrives under pressure

 When the pressure is high, I find myself energised and focused.
-My work at PwC reflected this, as I was not only operating in a a highly regulated environment with tight reporting deadlines, but I was also assigned to multiple teams at once and studying for my ACA qualification.
+My work at PwC reflected this, as I was not only operating in a highly regulated environment with tight reporting deadlines, but I was also assigned to multiple teams at once and studying for my ACA qualification.

 #### Growth mentality